mbianchidev/mbianchidev/README.md

 #### Big Hairy Audacious Goal (can I say the naming is terrible?)

-I want to change the life of at least 1 million people in the next 5 years.
+I want to change the life of 1 million people in the next 5 years.

 #### Quotes I try to live by